 Criminal Background Check and Drug Screen

-The Ophthalmic Technician program is 23 months in length.
+The Ophthalmic Technician (OPT) program is 23 months in length.
 Students must complete all OPT courses within three years of beginning the formal program.
+All courses in the OPT program must be completed with a C or better.
 Students are responsible for their own transportation to clinical sites and any expenses incurred.

 Withdrawal and Readmission

 A students who fails one or both first semester OPT courses (OPT 101/OPT 134) must stop out of the program.
 Sequencing for OPT course work is not optional; courses are scheduled annually.
 Therefore, all students who fail a course must appeal for continuance with a remediation plan in writing.
-If a student fails a course on second attempt, they are out of the ophthalmic technician program and must reapply for readmission with a GPA of 2.6 or better.
+If a student fails a course on second attempt, they are out of the ophthalmic technician program.

 Requirements are Subject to Change